-Dry food is more for the convenience of the caregiver than for the nutritional needs of the cat.
-This subject is discussed more fully in the article on Canned Cat Food.
-However, in the past, cats have lived long and happy lives on an exclusive diet of dry foods, and for working caregivers, adult cats may be fed a meal of canned food morning and night, with dry food left out for "grazing."
+Dry food is more for the convenience of the caregiver than for the nutritional needs of the cat as long it is complete and balanced.
+Cats have lived long and happy lives on an exclusive diet of dry foods, and for working caregivers, adult cats may be fed a meal of canned food morning and night, with dry food left out for "grazing."

 Geriatric and Special Needs Cats

 Older cats can be on the same feeding schedule as adult cats as long as haven't developed conditions requiring specific dietary needs may need to be fed more often.
 It is best with these cats to follow your veterinarian's directions for feeding, both to schedule and type of food.